Session management

 on in the HTTP request received by Orbeon Forms must also be the one Orbeon Forms receives in all subsequent Ajax requests issued by that page.

 Note that those requirements apply to the HTTP requests and responses sent to and coming from Orbeon Forms.
-As illustrated in the above diagrams, if you have reverse proxy or embedding code those will be different than the HTTP requests and responses made by and received by the browser, and the JSESSIONID
+As illustrated in the above diagrams, if you have reverse proxy or embedding code those will be different from the HTTP requests and responses made by and received by the browser, and the JSESSIONID

 used between the proxy / embedding code and Orbeon Forms.
 Again, Orbeon Forms' requirement apply to the latter.